-Figure 9 shows how shell growth depends on the combined effects of superheat input from jet impingement and heat removal to the mold walls [26].
-Model predictions were made using a comprehensive heat-flow solidification model of the mold, interface, and shell, CON1D, which features momentum, mass, and force (friction) balances on the liquid flux layer [7, 19].
-Jet impingement produces a thinner shell on the narrow face, compared with classic parabolic shell growth on the wide face, as shown in both the computations and measurements in Fig. 9 [26].
-The importance of this shell-thinning effect increases with higher casting speeds, higher superheats, and lower gap heat transfer [18, 24].
-Asymmetric flow, such as caused by nozzle clogging may aggravate the effect.
+Figure 9 shows how shell growth depends on the combined effects of superheat input from jet impingement and heat removal to the mold walls.
+Model predictions were made using CON1D - a comprehensive heat-flow solidification model of the mold, interface and shell - which features momentum, mass and force (friction) balances on the liquid flux layer.
+Jet impingement produces a thinner shell on the narrowface, compared with classic parabolic shell growth on the wide face, as shown in both the computations and measurements in Figure 9.
+The importance of this shell-thinning effect increases with higher casting speeds, higher superheats and lower gap heat transfer.
+Asymmetric flow, such as that caused by nozzle clogging, may aggravate the effect.